MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

     ![______](../../media/enhance-your-environment/audio-zones/075-source.png)

 1. Run the project.
-You should hear the audio clip you chose with use you chose for the **Default Voice Selection** property.
+You should hear the audio clip you chose with the use you chose for the **Default Voice Selection** property.
 Note that this is fairly simple simulation; you can't walk around and trigger different audio settings.
-1.